amcharts/amcharts4/.github/ISSUE_TEMPLATE/question.md

     https://www.amcharts.com/docs/v4/

  - Realize that this is not a support forum.
 Unclear, too complicated questions, or those that require debugging custom code, may not be answered.

+ - And if you get your answer, please do a good thing and close the issue.
+Thanks!
 -->

 **Question**